THE SCIENCE OF RUNNING, KEEPING YOU RUNNING

 Register now as space and accommodations are extremely limited.
 There are only a few seats left!

 Physical therapists, physicians, athletic trainers, chiropractors, physician assistants, occupational therapists, physical therapist assistants, occupational therapist assistants, and strength and conditioning professionals.
-This course content is not intended for use by any participants outside the scope of their license or regulation.

 Mountain Land is a Board of Certification (BOC) Approved Provider of Level I Continuing Education activities for Certified Athletic Trainers.

-- Describe the epidemiology and etiology of bone stress injuries in distance runners.
+- Describe common injuries in youth runners.